cosmos/ibc/spec/ics-3-connection-semantics/README.md

 ### Desired Properties

-- Implementing blockchains should be able to safely allow untrusted users to open and update connections.
+- Implementing blockchains should be able to safely allow untrusted actors to open and update connections.
 - The two connecting blockchains should be able to negotiate a shared connection "version".
-The version consists of syntactic format information that the chain is limited to understand, including wire encoding format, accumulator proof format, etc.
+The version consists of metadata about encoding formats that the chain is required to understand, including wire encoding format, accumulator proof format, etc.

 #### Pre-Establishment

 Prior to connection establishment:

 - No further IBC subprotocols should operate, since cross-chain substates cannot be verified.
-- The initiating user (who creates the connection) must be able to specify a root-of-trust for the chain to connect to and a root of trust for the connecting chain (implicitly, e.g. by sending the transaction).
+- The initiating actor (who creates the connection) must be able to specify a root-of-trust for the chain to connect to and a root of trust for the connecting chain (implicitly, e.g. by sending the transaction).

 #### During Handshake